anonymousminati/zerodha-mcp/README.md

 # Client Configuration
 MCP_HOST=localhost
 MCP_PORT=8001
+OPENAI_API_KEY=your_openai_api_key
+# GOOGLE_API_KEY=your_google_api_key
 ```

-2. The client will automatically connect to the MCP server using the provided configuration.
+3. The client will automatically connect to the MCP server using the provided configuration.

-3. Once connected, you can interact with the assistant using natural language commands.
+4. Once connected, you can interact with the assistant using natural language commands.
 For example:

    - "Show me my portfolio holdings"
    - "What are my current positions?"
    - "Place a market order for 10 shares of RELIANCE"
    - "Cancel order ID 123456"

-4. To exit the client, type 'quit' when prompted.
+5. To exit the client, type 'quit' when prompted.

 ## Development

 ### Project Structure

+- `client/agno_client.py`: MCP client implementation using Agno
-- `client.py`: MCP client implementation with interactive chat interface
+- `client/google_adk_client.py`: MCP client implementation using Google ADK
 - `server.py`: MCP server implementation with Zerodha API integration
 - `generate_token.py`: Utility for generating access tokens
 - `requirements.txt`: Project dependencies